 Download signs from our website to print and attach to your bike.
 See https://wnbrlondon.uk/wnbr-london/need-to-know/decorations/.

 We ride in almost any weather – hot, cool, sunny, dry, wet, windy!
 If the sun’s out, bring some suntan cream.
 The best thing to do if it’s wet is put all your clothes into a waterproof bag along with a small towel.
 You’ll find your skin is one of the best waterproof coverings you could use.
 Make sure you have somewhere safe to put your phone and other valuables.

 This year we are able to bring back the AfterParty!
 We are taking over a central London pub near the Barbican in the City of London.
 It will be clothing-optional and there will be food and drink to purchase.

 It’s best if you arrive clothed, without your bike.
 There are many on-street bike parking places on nearby streets, but not at the venue itself.
 Details are on our Afterparty page.

 There’s loads of info on our website.
 Please do have a browse around to familiarise yourself with the ride, its mission and its methods.

-After 26 months waiting, we are really looking forward to seeing you there!
+We are really looking forward to seeing you there!